 Add Excel Conditional Formatting Against CLM Sales Contract Stage

-For reference, here is the formula the Sales team applies to the Sales Contract Progress column:
+Moving on, here is the formula to apply to the Sales Contract Progress column:

 Click into cell D2, and write out the formula above.
 After you press the <Enter> key, the formula should cascade down into the remaining cells in column D, giving you: